Niapoll/Andrev/README.md

 [Backsmali](https://github.com/JesusFreke/smali) - Assembler/disassembler for the dex format used by dalvik, Android's Java VM implementation; \
 [Jadx](https://github.com/skylot/jadx) - Dex to Java decompiler; \
 [ReFlutter](https://github.com/Impact-I/reFlutter) - Framework for reverse engineering Flutter apps using the patched version of the Flutter library which is already compiled and ready for app repacking; \
-[Frida](https://frida.re/) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
+[Frida](https://frida.re/) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers. \
+[Krakatau](https://github.com/Storyyeller/Krakatau) - Assembler and disassembler for Java bytecode, which allows you to convert binary classfiles to a human readable text format, make changes, and convert it back to a classfile, even for obfuscated code.

 ## ⚙️ Build